- Start dateSeptember and January

 Keeping our courses up-to-date and current requires constant innovation and change.
 The modules we offer reflect the needs of business and industry and the research interests of our staff and, as a result, may change or be withdrawn due to research developments, legislation changes or for a variety of other reasons.
 Changes may also be designed to improve the student learning experience or to respond to feedback from students, external examiners, accreditation bodies and industrial advisory panels.

 To give you a taster, we have listed the compulsory and elective (where applicable) modules which are currently affiliated with this course.
 All modules are indicative only, and may be subject to change for your year of entry.

 All the modules in the following list need to be taken as part of this course:

 A selection of modules from the following list need to be taken as part of this course:

 You will be taught by Cranfield's leading experts with many years' industrial experience, including:

-This degree has been accredited by the Royal Aeronautical Society under licence from the UK regulator, the Engineering Council.
 Accreditation is a mark of assurance that the degree meets the standards set by the Engineering Council in the UK Standard for Professional Engineering Competence (UK-SPEC) An accredited degree will provide you with some or all of the underpinning knowledge, understanding and skills for eventual registration as an Incorporated (IEng) or Chartered Engineer (CEng).
 Some employers recruit preferentially from accredited degrees, and an accredited degree is likely to be recognised by other countries that are signatories to international accords.